simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-07-01
+<br />**Title of the image:**  Time Spiral
+<br />**Description for the image:**  What's happened since the universe started?
+The time spiral shown here features a few notable highlights.
+At the spiral's center is the Big Bang, the place where time, as we know it, began about 13.8 billion years ago.
+Within a few billion years atoms formed, then stars formed from atoms, galaxies formed from stars and gas, our Sun formed, soon followed by our Earth, about 4.6 billion years ago.
+Life on Earth begins about 3.8 billion years ago, followed by cells, then photosynthesis within a billion years.
+About 1.7 billion years ago, multicellular life on Earth began to flourish.
+Fish began to swim about 500 million years ago, and mammals because walking on land about 200 million years ago.
+Humans first appeared only about 6 million years ago, and made the first cities only about 10,000 years ago.
+The time spiral illustrated stops there, but human spaceflight might be added, which started only 75 years ago, and useful artificial intelligence began to take hold within only the past few years.
+Explore Your Universe: Random APOD Generator
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2407/TimeSpiral_Budassi_2500.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).